danieljordan2/Loan-default-prediction/README.md

 ## Objective
 Build a classification model to predict clients who are likely to default on their loan and give recommendations to the bank on the important features to consider while approving a loan.

+## Data Dictionary
+The Home Equity dataset (HMEQ) contains baseline and loan performance information for recent home equity loans.
+The target (BAD) is a binary variable that indicates whether an applicant has ultimately defaulted or has been severely delinquent.
+There are 12 input variables registered for each applicant.

+● BAD: 1 = Client defaulted on loan, 0 = loan repaid

+● LOAN: Amount of loan approved

+● MORTDUE: Amount due on the existing mortgage

+● VALUE: Current value of the property

+● REASON: Reason for the loan request (HomeImp = home improvement, DebtCon= debt consolidation which means taking out a new loan to pay off other liabilities and consumer debts)

+● JOB: The type of job that loan applicant has such as manager, self, etc.

+● YOJ: Years at present job

+● DEROG: Number of major derogatory reports (which indicates serious delinquency or late payments).

+● DELINQ: Number of delinquent credit lines (a line of credit becomes delinquent when a borrower does not make the minimum required payments 30 to 60 days past the day on which the payments were due)

+● CLAGE: Age of the oldest credit line in months

+● NINQ: Number of recent credit inquiries

+● CLNO: Number of existing credit lines

+● DEBTINC: Debt-to-income ratio (all monthly debt payments divided by gross monthly income.
+This number is one of the ways lenders measure a borrower’s ability to manage the monthly payments to repay the money they plan to borrow)